awsdocs/amazon-connect-admin-guide/doc_source/sample-queue-configurations.md

 # Sample queue configurations<a name="sample-queue-configurations"></a>

 **Note**
-This topic explains a sample contact flow that is included with Amazon Connect\.
-For information about locating the sample flows in your instance, see [Sample contact flows](contact-flow-samples.md)\.
+This topic explains a sample flow that is included with Amazon Connect\.
+For information about locating the sample flows in your instance, see [Sample flows](contact-flow-samples.md)\.

-Type: Contact flow \(inbound\)
+Type: Flow \(inbound\)

-This contact flow shows different ways you can put a customer in queue: you can change the priority of the customer, determine the wait time in queue, and give them an option for a callback\.
+This flow shows different ways you can put a customer in queue: you can change the priority of the customer, determine the wait time in queue, and give them an option for a callback\.
 Here's how it works:

 1. The customer is put in the BasicQueue\.